Proven-Paradox/shaper-system/Handbook.md

 > The following section uses some terms defined in [Chapter 10](#chapter-10-combat).
 This handbook is laid out to keep everything you need to know about character creation in sequence.
 If you want to know details on how movement, spacing, and time works in combat you may want to skip ahead using the link above.
 > When reading Abilities, keep in mind the following:
 > * In S3, Zones are large and each can contain multiple combatants.
 Think of a Zone as an individual room or a room-sized region of a larger space.
 Abilities that list a Zone as their target affects all creatures in that Zone.
 See [the Positioning section](#positioning) for more detail.
 > * Every Round you get a Minor, Major, and Counter Action.
 You use Minor and Major Actions during your Turn.
-Counter Actions are used during other combatants' turns when certain conditions are fulfilled, such as attacking you or an ally.
+Counter Actions are used during other combatants' Turns when certain conditions are fulfilled, such as attacking you or an ally.
 If timing is important, resolve Counter Actions immediately after whatever triggered it.

 > <div align="center">=!=!=!=!=  </div>